VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 application on Windows Azure in order to take advantage of its ability to scale applications as demand grows.

-# Who Is Coming With Us On the Journey?
+# Who is coming with us on the journey?

 As mentioned earlier, this guide and the accompanying RI describe a CQRS journey.
 A panel of experts comments on our development efforts as we go.